rx-angular/rx-angular/libs/cdk/docs/render-strategies/README.md

 ```html
 <div *rxLet="list$; let list; strategy: 'userBlocking'"></div>
 ```
-They own a `EmbeddedView` and RxAngular realized it and applyed the re-evaluation only to the very HTML snippet it is used on.
+They own an `EmbeddedView`, and RxAngular realized it and applied the re-evaluation only to the very HTML snippet it is used on.

 ![rx-angular-cdk_render-strategies_template-vs-embeddedview](https://user-images.githubusercontent.com/10064416/116314957-1c8cbc00-a7b0-11eb-91e8-cb6f5de038db.png)

 > **⚠ Notice:**
-> Even if the push pipe lives in the template, the performance is still the same as controling rendering in the component because it reevaluates the whole template.
+> Even if the push pipe lives in the template, the performance is still the same as controlling rendering in the component because it re-evaluates the whole template.

 ### Usage in a service

-The scheduling logic of the strategies is not only useful to schedule rendering but work in general.
+The scheduling logic of the strategies is not only valuable for schedule rendering but work in general.
-A good example usecase is HTTP requests and response processing.
-As this logic is not directly reflected in the UI the user will not realize if it is done a little bit later.
+A good example is HTTP requests and response processing.
+As this logic is not directly reflected in the UI, the user will not realize if it is done a little bit later.
-In this case we can use a low priority.
+In this case, we can use a low priority.

 Again, `StrategyProvider` needs to get imported, and the scheduling APIs needs to be used.

 ```typescript
 @Injectable({